kurtsansom/dispatch/docs/rt/sc/index.rst

 Because one is looping over two redundant directions, it is possible to significantly reduce the cost, since it allows the compiler to use loop vectorization.

-The ``solvers/rt/short_characteristics/`` directory is currently empty, but this RT solver will soon be released, and the directory will then contain the following modules, used to perform various parts of such solutions:::
+The ``solvers/rt/short_characteristics/`` directory contains the following modules, used to perform various parts of such solutions:::

   radau_mod.f90                 !
-Radau -- a modified Gauss -- integration
+Radau integration -- a modified Gauss integration
   rt_integral_mod.f90           ! integral method solver
   rt_mod.f90                    !
 RT data type definitions
-  rt_setup.f90                  !
-RT setup
+  rt_nbors.f90                  !
+RT neighbor setup
   rt_solver_mod.f90             !
 RT solver data type